-- You could buy 1,700 square foot homes in all of New York City’s outer boroughs (plus one in Los Angeles) for the price of one home of equal size in Manhattan.
+- You could buy 1,700 square foot homes in all of New York City’s outer boroughs (plus one in the Los Angeles real estate market) for the price of one home of equal size in Manhattan.

 - You could buy 1,700 square foot homes in 5 major cities in neighboring states, for the price of one home of equal size in San Francisco (and still have cash for a sports car left over)

 - You can buy 4 median sized houses in Detroit for $300,000.
 Or just one really huge, 7,000 sq. ft. mansion.

 - You can buy two median sized homes and a 1,000 sq. ft. condo in Memphis for $300,000.

 In the chart below, hover over the squares to see exactly how many square feet you get for $300,000.
 The areas dedicated to each city are proportional, so you get an at-a-glance perspective on the size differences.